 Commodities may offer investors a potential hedge against inflation, and short-term trading opportunities, together with a means of diversifying their portfolio across different assets.

-leveraged products can be advantageous if you’re a trader with a short-term horizon.
-This is because derivatives trades enable you to speculate on the price of an asset by going long (buying) or going short (selling).
+CFDs can be advantageous if you’re a trader with a short-term horizon.
+This is because CFD trades enable you to speculate on the price of an asset by going long (buying) or going short (selling).

 You might want to trade commodities if: